What Is Company Culture? (Plus 10 Expert Tips for Improvement)

 BambooHR practices this in one of our core values: Be Open.
 When you’re upfront with your employees about what matters to them, from the company’s successes to its upcoming challenges, you encourage your employees to open up to their teams and their managers.
 Then when challenges or issues come up, your employees know that they have more options than voting with their feet.

-Having a welcoming and collaborative work environment is vital for building company culture.
+Having a welcoming and collaborative work environment is vital for building a positive culture within an organization.
 While this is important when working in teams or on certain projects, consider making this ethos prominent in all aspects of the workplace.

 10. Embrace Flexibility

-Flexible working is becoming more and more popular, especially since the pandemic.
+Flexible working is becoming increasingly popular, especially since the pandemic.
 Trusting your employees with more flexibility in their schedules is a great way to foster loyalty and satisfaction among your workforce, improving office culture immensely.

 Whether you begin with a hybrid model between working remotely and in the office, allow your employees to choose their own hours or introduce unlimited vacation time, all these perks help create a company culture that employees can be proud of.
 Not only will they value the helping hand in finding their optimum work-life balance, but they’ll feel trusted, valued and respected.

-Next Steps: Never Stop Improving Your Company Culture
+Next Steps: Never Stop Improving Your Corporate Culture

-It's natural for your company culture to evolve over time—which is why you'll never truly perfect it.
+It's natural for your company culture to evolve—which is why you'll never truly perfect it.
 Instead, it's important to stay in a growth mindset.
 Even the world's best companies still have room to improve over time.

-Beyond these ten tips, there is much more to know about how to improve company culture.
-That’s why we created The Definitive Guide to Company Culture.
+Beyond these ten tips, there’s much more to know about how to improve company culture.
+That’s why we created the Definitive Guide to Company Culture.

 As you read, you’ll learn:

-- How culture can help you achieve your business goals
+- How a strong culture in an organization can help you achieve your business goals

-- More tips and techniques to strengthen your culture
+- More tips and techniques to strengthen your corporate culture

 - What type of company culture you have